 Trust Is Verifiability, Not Accuracy

 Most data tools claim to be accurate.
 The good ones are.
-The bad ones are too, sometimes — and from the outside, you can't tell the difference.
+The bad ones are too, sometimes, and from the outside you can't tell which is which.

 What you can tell, from the outside, is whether the tool is verifiable.
-Whether you, a stranger with no relationship to the operator, could walk a number backward to its source without their help.
+Whether you, a stranger with no relationship to whoever built it, could walk a number backward to its source without their help.
 Whether you could open the methodology page and reach the original file.
-Whether you could see the refresh date and know how stale the figure in front of you is.
+Whether you could read the refresh date and know how stale the figure in front of you really is.

-This distinction — between accuracy and verifiability — is the one that decides whether a data tool gets cited or ignored.
-And it is almost always under-built, because the team building the tool is convinced their numbers are correct and assumes other people will believe that too.
+That line, between accuracy and verifiability, is the one that decides whether a data tool gets cited or ignored.
+It's almost always under-built.
+The team is convinced their numbers are right, so they assume everyone else will take it on faith.

 They won't.
 Not without the receipts.